nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

 * `setup g/f w/50 h/165 i/48 a/20` sets up a user profile for a 20-year-old female who is 50kg and 165cm,
-with an ideal weight of 48kg.
+who has an ideal weight of 48kg.
 * `setup g/m w/70 h/175 i/70 a/20` sets up a user profile for a 20-year-old male who is 70kg and 175cm,
-with an ideal weight of 70kg.
+who has an ideal weight of 70kg.

 ### Viewing the user's profile: `profile`

-Displays the user's information stored during [setup](#setting-up-a-user-profile-setup).
+Displays the user's information stored after [setup](#setting-up-a-user-profile-setup).

 Format: `profile`

-* A user can only view his/her profile after [setup](#setting-up-a-user-profile-setup).

 Example after entering `profile`: